mahdihasnat/contribution-art-maker/README.md

 Yes I pushed 66,795 commits to my private repo.
 But apparently github only counted last 1000 commits for 2017.
 ![image](https://github.com/user-attachments/assets/196fbd51-d5bc-48cc-87b0-7d9ea4b796af)

-I was wondering where is the color lavel decision taken?
+I was wondering where is the color level decision taken?
 I checked the network tab and saw this tag comes from server.
 So the decision code is in the server.

 ![image](https://github.com/user-attachments/assets/c804abc3-0322-4300-872c-34d44c5f7ec4)